 Opacity Masks in Illustrator

 This isn’t so straightforward, especially if you are used to layer masks in Photoshop.
-I will show you how to create an Opacity mask in Illustrator. it isn’t necessarily difficult, you just have to know where to look.
+I will show you how to create an Opacity mask in Illustrator.
+It isn’t necessarily difficult, you just have to know where to look.
 Create a New Document in Illustrator.
 It can be any size that you want.
 I created a new document that is 1024px x 768px.
 I am using text to illustrate this method, and the text shown below is Myriad Pro Bold at 222pt size.
-I filled it with a solid blue.
+I filled it with a medium blue.

 Next, Select the Rectangle Tool and draw a rectangle over the bottom half of the text.
 Fill it with white.
 Then, make a copy of the rectangle by hitting Command/Ctrl + C. The paste in front by hitting Command/Ctrl + F. This automatically places a copy of the rectangle in front of the currently selected object.